The Gaskell Society

 online

 A talk to mark the bi-centary year of Lord Byron.
 Step into the dark side to look at literary vampires, starting with his unfinished novel The Burial: A Fragment.
-Byron’s supernatural story may have been the first in English to feature a vampire but it certainly was not the last and many that followed featured […]
+Byron’s […]

 £6